appreciated/material/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-The Theme (material-addon) is written by Appreciated while most of the code in the Demo (material-demo) it written by the Vaadin Team
+The Theme (material-addon) is written by Appreciated

+Most of the code in the Demo (material-demo) it written by the Vaadin Team